M64GitHub/flagZ/README.md

 Dead-simple flags to Zig structs—no fuss, flags: done!

 ## What It Does
 Parses CLI flags into your Zig struct—flag names fuzzy match field names (e.g., `-name` or `-n` fills `name`).
-Strings are allocated, integers parsed, floats zapped, booleans flipped—call `flagz.parse()` to fill it, `flagz.deinit()` to clean up.
+Strings are allocated, integers and floats parsed, booleans flipped—call `flagz.parse()` to fill it, `flagz.deinit()` to clean up.
 See below for all supported types.

 Optional fields (`?T`) stay `null` if unset, others get defaults (`0`, `""`, `false`).